-Currently, Will and Julie, along with their two children (William and Abby), are serving at MAF headquarters in Nampa, Idaho.
+Currently, Will and Julie are serving at MAF headquarters in Nampa, Idaho.
 After spending three years working in the MAF maintenance hangar readying aircraft for service around the world, Will moved into the Mobilization department.
-He is the recruiter for the Central Rocky Mountain Region.
-Will has also been asked to take short trips to help other programs with flying and doing flight checks with new pilots and represent MAF at various airshows and events around the US.
+He is the recruiter for the Central Rocky Mountain, Southwest, and Northeast Region.
+Will has also been asked to take short trips to help other programs with flying, do flight checks with new pilots, and represent MAF at various airshows and events around the US.

 The U.S. offices of MAF serve as a hub for MAF services worldwide.
 A day in the life here includes specialized flight training, staff mobilization and counseling, purchasing and shipping of aircraft parts, finance and accounting, administration of an Internet gateway for worldwide email, fund raising, printing and mailing of various materials, and many, many more activities.
 Some staff serve around the country; training future pilots and mobilizing potential candidates to serve with MAF.